staff member leading workshop

 What is the expected start date for this position?

-While we are eager for someone to join our team in this role as soon as possible, we recognize the likely need for a successful candidate to finish an existing contract and/or existing commitments.
+While we are eager for someone to join our team in this role by July 1st, we recognize the likely need for a successful candidate to finish an existing contract and/or existing commitments.
 We will work with you on a mutually beneficial start date and accommodate a successful transition.

 Contact Us